3dreamengine/3DreamEngine/README.md

 --update sun color, where color is a vec4, alpha is a multiplier, getDayLight() return colors based on dayTime. dream.color_sun, dream.color_ambient = dream:getDayLight()

---use the inbuilt sky sphere and clouds dream.cloudDensity = 0.6 dream.clouds = love.graphics.newImage("clouds.jpg")
-dream.sky = love.graphics.newImage("sky.jpg")
-dream.night = love.graphics.newImage("night.jpg") --can be nil to only have daytime

 --resets light sources (if noDayLight is set to true, the sun light will not be added automatically) dream:resetLight(noDayLight)